jackd248/db-sync-tool/docs/MODE.md

 ![Sync mode sender](images/sync-mode-dump-remote.png)

-This mode is enabled, if you add the `-i` or `--importfile` option, specify the location of the remote dump file and the `target` in your `config.json` is a remote system.
+This mode is enabled, if you add the `-i` or `--import-file` option, specify the location of the remote dump file and the `target` in your `config.json` is a remote system.